spi-fm/ARE4DSL/README.md

 Soon...

 ## Downloads
-Two mobile app for Android devices will be shortly available to edit models using augmented reality features.
+A mobile app for Android devices using augmented reality features will be shortly available to edit models:

-* State Machine model editor (apk file)
+* State Machine models
-* Entity-Relationship model editor (apk file)
+* Entity-Relationship models

 ## About